Stage 32 6-Part Series: Script Development Lab - Create Your Outline

 Assignment: Revise your chosen idea into a clear working premise.
 Be prepared to discuss the protagonist, central conflict, stakes, and emotional engine.

-WEEK #3 – Building the Character Engine
+Session #3 – Building the Character Engine

 • Defining the protagonist’s want, need, wound, flaw, and arc